quran/quran.com-frontend-next/README.md

 The app runs on next.js and will automatically hot reload when you make changes.

-### Styling

-We use `styled-components` as our styling library.
-When adding a new library (for example, for tooltips), please ensure it uses `styled-components` as the styling library.
-We want to avoid sending large JS files to our users, so having a mix of styling solutions will not be good. `styled-components` also allows us to code-split and send JS + CSS for what is needed.

 ### DLS (design language system)

 One mistake we made previously is treated each component as unique.
 This made our work not scalable.
 Secondly, when looking at large companies, they often develop a design style language that can be used across the app without the need to create unique components and ensure better consistency across the product.
 We are trying to take a similar approach.
 If something can be used elsewhere, please put it inside the `dls/` directory and create stories for it.